 Subsequent problems of extricating the U.S. Marines, whose mission in Lebanon had become more and more ambiguous, and Israel's attempt to appear to withdraw from Southern Lebanon while in fact tightening its control, demonstrate that "repeated experience is more and more validating George Washington's admonition," Ball said.

-(Significant excerpts from the Ball speech will be provided with a subsequent issue of The Washington Report.)
+(Significant excerpts from the Ball speech will be provided with a subsequent issue of The Washington Report on Middle East Affairs,.)

 Focus on Israel and Jews